GlenHertz/ZFS-Linux/README.md

 ```

-## Fix Grub in chroot so it will boot
+## Fix Grub and other files in new root (via chroot) so it will boot

 Creat a chroot environment: